polkascan/py-substrate-metadata-docs/docs/moonriver/localassets.md

 ---------
 ### thaw
-Allow unprivileged transfers from an account again.
+Allow unprivileged transfers to and from an account again.

 Origin must be Signed and the sender should be the Admin of the asset `id`.